isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 the Primary 3 and 4 students in Term 2.
 This is a good platform for students to strengthen bonds with their friends of different races and to appreciate Chinese and Malay cultures and values.
-Through the CCM programme, students acquire basic proficiency in either Mandarin or Malay, be exposed to traditional cultures and norms of those communities through our fun and engaging cultural activities.
+Through the CCM programme, students acquire basic proficiency in either Mandarin or Malay and are exposed to traditional cultures and norms of those communities through fun and engaging cultural activities.
 All P3 and P4 students are encouraged to participate in this programme.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">